elugens/hello-javascript/docs/general-javascript-questions/js-classes/extend-native-built-in-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The species accessor property allows subclasses to override the default constructor for objects.
-Symbol.species is used when we may want to return Array objects in our derived array class.
-When using methods such as map() that return the default constructor, we may want these methods to return a parent Array object, instead of the extending object.</div><br />
+  <div><strong>Interview Response:</strong> Subclasses can override the default constructor for objects using the species accessor attribute.
+When we wish to retrieve Array instances in our derived array class, we utilize Symbol.species.
+When utilizing methods that return the default constructor, such as map(), we may wish these methods to return a parent Array object rather than the extending object.</div><br />
   <div><strong>Technical Response:</strong> The symbol Symbol.species specifies a function-valued property that the constructor function uses to create derived objects.
-The species accessor property allows subclasses to override the default constructor for objects.
-Symbol.species is used when you may want to return Array objects in your derived array class. when using methods such as map() that return the default constructor, you want these methods to return a parent Array object, instead of the extending object.
-It is important to keep track of the specified object (Array) to ensure you are accessing the right array.
-If the method returns a new array like the filter() method it may unexpected result in your application, when used in conjunction with the species Symbol.
-There are benefits to this behavior that allow use customize specific an interaction within the inheriting class.
+Subclasses can override the default constructor for objects using the species accessor attribute.
+Symbol.species gets used when you may want to return Array objects in your derived array class.
+When utilizing methods that return the default constructor, such as map(), you want these methods to return a parent Array object rather than the extending object.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />